Boone County Interagency Committee 2019-2020

-- If the parents/guardians do not attend but have signed a release of information form, the team may hold the meeting and communicate information to parents/guardians
+- If the parents/guardians have signed a release of information form but do not attend, the team has the option to hold the meeting and communicate information parents/guardians afterwards.

-- No childcare is available for the meeting.
+- No childcare is available and youths DO NOT attend meetings.

-If you have questions about this process, please email the BCSMHC Director for assistance:
+If you have questions about this process, please contact the BCSMHC Director for assistance: